RedisLabs/redis-cluster-proxy/README.md

 - PROXY MULTIPLEXING STATUS|OFF

-  Get the status of multiplexing connection model for the calling client, or disable multiplexing by activating a private connection for the client.
+  Get the status of multiplexing connection model for the calling client, or disable multiplexing by activating a private connection for the calling client.
   Examples:

   ```